Everest Base Camp Trek: Best 14 days Itinerary, Season, and Cost

 Day 2: Flight from Kathmandu to Lukla, Trek to Phakding (2,850m)- 40 min flight, 3/4 hour trek

-- Take a 40-minute flight from Kathmandu to Lukla with amazing views of the mountains.
+- Your Everest Base Camp Trekking journey begins with a 40-minute flight from Kathmandu to Lukla with amazing views of the mountains.

 - The distance from Kathmandu to EBC is about 153 km.

-- Your trek journey begins to Phakding through Sherpa villages
+- Your trek journey begins to Phakding through Sherpa villages.
+Phakding is a small Sherpa settlement in the Khumbu region of Nepal.

 - The first day trek is light, so you have plenty of time for exploration.